You need to deploy the Platform API first

 NODE_SERVER- always run the

-BACKEND_URL- set the URL to your instance the platform
+BACKEND_URL- set the URL to your instance of the Platform API

 UGLIFY_JS- uglify js during builds.
 Enabled by default